 From this foundation, we were able to help Kaidee deepen their understanding of the Cassandra features of most value to them.
 We did this by devising a series of exercises designed to validate designs and diagnose operational problems.

 By delving into Cassandra’s memory model, we showed Kaidee how to diagnose some of the most common Cassandra performance problems.
 We complemented this with hands-on teaching of the most common operational tasks, automation options and less common operational pitfalls.

 Responding to Kaidee’s needs, we gave special attention to:

 We dedicated considerable effort to ensuring Kaidee had the knowledge and confidence to use the tools shipped with Cassandra.

 Kaidee wanted their teams to be able to develop data models.
 To facilitate this, we ran through some general data modelling exercises, involving business stakeholders to arrive at solutions that served the business’ needs.

-As a result of our work, we were able to leave the Kaidee’s Development and Operations teams with:
+As a result or our partnership, we were able to leave the Kaidee team with: